-No. 8: Start a study group
+8. Start a study group

-- Eliminates procrastination with others holding you accountable
+👥 Eliminates procrastination with others holding you accountable

-- Helps you learn faster because if you don’t understand something, there are others to help you understand and clear confusion
+👥 Helps you learn faster because if you don’t understand something, there are others to help you understand and clear confusion

-- Fills gaps in study notes by allowing you to compare your notes with others
+👥 Fills gaps in study notes by allowing you to compare your notes with others

-- Sharpens your study skills by combining multiple people’s study methods
+👥 Sharpens your study skills by combining multiple people’s study methods

-- Adds a social aspect and provides an outlet for discussing topics that may have previously landed you on the struggle bus
+👥 Adds a social aspect and provides an outlet for discussing topics that may have previously landed you on the struggle bus

-Here’s another scenario: You’ve been studying hard, and you think you deserve a treat.
-We get that (hi, ice cream!).
-But what you eat, especially while studying, can have a huge effect on your energy and concentration.
+Imagine this: you’re in the middle of a study session and you feel the rumbling of a small stampede in your stomach.
+What do you do?
+You grab yourself a snack and nibble on some brain food.
+But it’s not just about eating, it’s also about what you eat.
+What you eat, especially while studying, can have a huge effect on your energy and concentration.
 For example, fish, almonds, and yogurt can help you stay focused and improve your memory.
-Whereas quick energy, like sugar and carbs, will make you crash hard.
+Whereas quick energy, like sugar and carbs, will eventually make you crash hard.

-No. 10: Plan ahead and be prepared
+10. Plan ahead and be prepared for exam day